ppedemon/Bluejelly/README.md

     programs can be assembled to Java classes that the Bluejelly Runtime can execute on a JVM.

-* **The Low Level Lazy Language (aka L4):** a low level pure functional language, powerful enough to write real-world programs with it without *too much* pain.
+* **The Low Level Lazy Language (aka L4):** a low level pure functional language, powerful enough to write real-world programs without *too much* pain.
 The L4 compiler compiles L4 modules to assembler, that in turn are compiled to Java classes by the Bluejelly Assembler.

 ## Future Work

 The main missing piece is a full fledged Haskell-like pure functional language built on top of L4.
-Bluejelly progresses at the pace of my spare time, so this might take a while.
+As Bluejelly progress is dictated by my spare time, this might take a while.

 ## Development